 Creative innovation, the fifth skill on the list, can often be overlooked because we often assume that children are innately creative and it is not a skill that needs to be taught.
 While some children are more creative than others, it is still a skill that can be cultivated.

 Focusing on creativity.

-Children typically start to develop a sense of imagination, which contributes to creativity around age three when they enter Jean Piaget’s “preoperational” stage of development.
-This is characterized by using symbols to represent their thoughts, such as drawing a picture of a monster or turning a sock into a puppet.
+Children typically start to develop a sense of imagination, contributing to creativity around age three when they enter Jean Piaget’s “preoperational” stage of development.2 This is characterized by using symbols to represent their thoughts, such as drawing a picture of a monster or turning a sock into a puppet.
 This is an important stage because with this sense of imagination comes creativity.
-Children start to build forts and Leprechaun traps and draw pictures and make arts and crafts.
+Children start building forts and princess castles, drawing pictures, and making arts and crafts.
 In nature, leaves found become creatures when glued onto paper, dolls become “people” when arranged in a playhouse, and toy trains have personalities.

 Why it is important to teach your child creativity.

 Why is it so important to cultivate this sense of creativity?
 Creativity has been found to help develop confidence.
 Creative people are more willing to engage in trial and error and processes that can sometimes include failure.
 It is important to experience trial and error and possible failure to learn and grow and build self-confidence.
 Creative people are better problem solvers because they are used to thinking things through from different perspectives and coming up with solutions.
 A study published in Scientific American found that creative people often live longer lives, tend to be more positive, are healthier, and tend to have lower stress.3 This is not a skill we want to peak at age six!

 1. Provide your child with various items to create, such as arts and crafts, colored paper, glitter, crayons, paints, pom-poms, clay, markers, stickers, and popsicle sticks.
 Help your child “create” things and praise her for being creative.